stevieScript/node-express-1/broken-app/issues.md

 changed return res.send(JSON.stringify(out)); to return res.json(out); at line 12

-Chagned post request to get request at line 5 since no data is changing or updating.
-It's just an API call to get data.
-Changed req.body req.params

 changed var and let to const at line 2 and 3

 added app.use(express.json()); at line 5